Salt polygons and porous media convection: Evidence for convection as driving mechanism

+A driving mechanism should be specific to the geophysical conditions encountered in salt lakes.
+As our model is based on boundary conditions and governing equations of porous media transport that are appropriate for playa and sabkhas (\textit{e.g.} \cite{WOODING1997b,BOUFADEL1999,VANDUJIN2002,WOODING2007,LASSER2021}), we aim to prove here that typical dry salt lakes have conditions that would make them unstable to the onset of convective motion.
+To this end, we visited and characterized field sites at Owens Lake (CA, USA), Badwater Basin (CA, USA) and Sua Pan (Botswana), to show that they can be described by a Rayleigh number above the critical value of $\mathrm{Ra}_\mathrm{c} \simeq 14.35$ \cite{HOMSY1976,VANDUJIN2002,LASSER2021}.
+All sites show well-developed polygonal patterns, and details of the field methodology are given in Appendix~\ref{app:field}.
+These results are supplemented by experiments that visualize buoyancy-driven convective dynamics in conditions similar to those of real salt lakes (see Supplemental movie~S4).

-To determine the Rayleigh numbers relevant to field conditions, and to thus evaluate if they should lead to convection and an associated pattern of crust precipitation, we measured the relevant parameters at sites in Owens Lake (CA), Badwater Basin (CA) and Sua Pan (Botswana) -- see Methods for details.
-From grain-size distributions we calculated $d_s$, the Sauter diameter~\cite{SAUTER1928}, of near-surface soil samples; results, from 4 to 138 $\mu$m, represent a silt to fine sand.
-A high soil porosity, $\phi=0.70\pm0.02$, was previously measured at Owens Lake ~\cite{TYLER1997}.
-For relative permeability we use the empirical relationship $\kappa = 0.11\,\phi^{5.6}\,d_s^2\,$, which fits a broad set of experimental and simulation data~\cite{GARCIA2009}.
-Across all sites $\kappa=2.6\cdot 10^{-13}\,$m$^2$ to $2.7\cdot 10^{-10}\,$m$^2$.
-At Owens Lake we measured fluid density differences of $\Delta\rho=0.21\pm0.01\,$g/cm$^3$ in pore water samples taken from close to the surface and at $\sim 1\,$m depth.
-Average evaporation rates of groundwater have been observed to lie in the range of $E=0.4\pm 0.1\,$mm/day~\cite{GROENEVELD2010,TYLER1997} for Owens Lake and $0.3\pm 0.1\,$mm/day~\cite{DEMEO2003} for Badwater Basin.
-For Sua Pan we use $E=0.7\pm0.5\,$mm/day, estimated by remote sensing and energy balances \cite{BRUNNER2004} and wind tunnel experiments~\cite{NIELD2016}.
-Finally, we assume the groundwater's dynamic viscosity to be a constant $\mu = 10^{-3}\,$Pa$\,$s.
+To determine the Rayleigh number appropriate for each field site, we measured the relevant parameters of Eq.~(\ref{eq:rayleigh}).
+From grain-size distributions (data deposited at~\cite{GRAINSIZES}, analysis in Appendix~\ref{app:grain_size}) we calculated $d_s$, the Sauter diameter~\cite{SAUTER1928}, of near-surface soil samples.
+The results, from $4.3\pm 0.6\,\mu$m to $138\pm23\,\mu$m, represent a silt to fine sand.
+A high soil porosity, $\varphi=0.70\pm0.02$, was previously measured at Owens Lake~\cite{TYLER1997}.
+From these, the relative permeability was estimated using the empirical relationship \mbox{$\kappa = 0.11\,\varphi^{5.6}\,d_s^2\,$}, which fits a broad set of experimental and simulation data~\cite{GARCIA2009}.
+Across all sites \mbox{$\kappa=(3\pm 2) \times 10^{-13}\,$m$^2$} to $(2.7 \pm 1.2)\times 10^{-10}\,$m$^2$.
+At Owens Lake we also directly measured density differences of \mbox{$\Delta\rho=210\pm10\,$kg\,m$^{-3}$} between pore water samples taken from close to the surface and at approximately $1\,$m depth (data at~\cite{CHEMICAL}). {Annual average evaporation rates of groundwater are taken as $E=0.4\pm 0.1\,$mm/day~\cite{GROENEVELD2010,TYLER1997} for Owens Lake, $0.3\pm 0.1\,$mm/day~\cite{DEMEO2003} for Badwater Basin, and $E=0.7\pm0.5\,$mm/day for Sua pan~\cite{BRUNNER2004,NIELD2016}, with further details reviewed in Appendix~\ref{app:evap}.
+These low levels of groundwater evaporation are characteristic of salt pan environments, and similar rates are seen in active playa of the Atacama desert ($E=0.5\pm 0.1\,$mm/day~\cite{KAMPF2005}) and sabkha near Abu Dhabi ($E=0.2\pm 0.05\,$mm/day~\cite{WOOD2002}).} Finally, we assume the dynamic viscosity of the groundwater to be a constant $\mu = 10^{-3}\,$Pa$\,$s.
+A detailed description of the data sets from Owens Lake and Badwater Basin is in Ref.~\cite{lasser2020surface}.